-Before moving day, make sure you've set aside all the important papers you'll need, such as marriage certificates or divorce decrees, financial statements, birth certificates and Social Security cards, and keep them with you.
-Even if you can access this information online, you can't always rely on cell service and there could be delays in activating new internet service.
+Before moving day, set aside physical copies of all the important papers you’ll need, and keep them with you.
+These should include marriage certificates or divorce decrees, financial statements, birth certificates and Social Security cards.
+Even if you can access this information online, you can’t always rely on cell service, and there could be delays in activating internet service at your new home.

 2. Update your records

 Complete a change of address form at USPS.com or your local post office, and make sure your new address is noted on credit card accounts, subscriptions and IRS records.

 Before you move, you and your financial advisor should review your portfolio to ensure it still aligns with your goals and go over any tax implications for your investments, since they can vary by state.
 Also, make sure to talk with your current or future employer about your benefits options.
 Your tax professional might need to weigh in on issues such as moving and job search expenses, capital gains on a home sale and any change in your income bracket.

 4. Determine if you need a new bank

 If you need to open a new bank account, transfer any funds from your old bank and close that account.
 Since your earnings might be changing, update your monthly budget or create a new one.

 If you're changing jobs, consider how this might affect your life, health and disability insurance.
 Talk to your private insurance provider about coverage for your vehicles, any items you have in storage and your residence to make sure you're covered during your move.
 Check with your financial advisor about any existing insurance policies you have to make sure they still apply to your new situation.

 No matter where your move takes you, Edward Jones is here to help.
 Get your move started off right by contacting your financial advisor, who can provide additional insights on achieving your financial goals.